JKHeadley/rest-hapi/README.md

 [Back to top](#readme-contents)

 ## Audit Logs
 By default, rest-hapi records all document-modifiying activities that occur within the [generated endpoints](#creating-endpoints).
 Each event is stored as a document within the `auditLog` collection.
 The audit log documents can be set to expire by providing a value for `config.auditLogTTL`.
-The value can be specified in integer seconds or as a human-readable time period (Ex: 60 = 60 seconds, '1w' = 1 week, or '1d' = 1 day).
+The value can be specified in integer seconds or as a human-readable time period (Ex: 60 = 60 seconds, '1m' = 1 minute, or '1d' = 1 day).
 Audit logs can be disabled by setting `config.enableAuditLog` to `false`.
 Also, a [scope](#authorization) can be added to the `auditLog` endpoints through `config.auditLogScope`, giving you control over who can access/create logs.
 Below is a list of the properties included in each auditLog document:

 - `date`
    * The date the action took place.